 Your doses should not be spaced less than 2 hours apart, even if you feel like the effects of the medicine have worn off in less than 2 hours.

-Each single-use ampule (bottle) of this medicine is for one use only.
-Throw away after one use, even if there is still some medicine left in it after empyting the entire contents into your nebulizer.
+Each ampule (bottle) is for one use only.
+Throw it away after one use, even if there is still medicine left inside.

 What happens if I miss a dose?